• Ebook

 These two amazing hummus recipes are Charcuterie favorites:

-• Black Bean Hummus Recipe: Sun-dried Tomato & Basil
+• Black Bean Hummus with Sun-dried Tomatoes and Basil

 Since I prefer natural whole foods over processed foods, I did not include processed vegan cheeses.
 However, this post on vegan cheeses has a list of "best in class" vegan cheeses.
 Violife and Daiya are gluten-free and vegan cheese brands I recommend.